alncat/opusDSD/README.md

 # Opus-DSD <div id="opusdsd">
 This repository contains the implementation of opus-deep structural disentanglement (DSD), which is developed by the research group of
 Prof. Jianpeng Ma at Fudan University.
-The manuscript of this method is available at https://www.biorxiv.org/content/10.1101/2022.11.22.517601v1.
+The publication of this method is available at https://www.nature.com/articles/s41592-023-02031-6.
+A newer version with better reconstruction quality is available upon request.
 This program is built upon a set of great works:
 - [cryoDRGN](https://github.com/zhonge/cryodrgn)
 - [Neural Volumes](https://stephenlombardi.github.io/projects/neuralvolumes/)